Simulation settings

 If Edit is selected the Edit mode will start, in which the simulation can be edited as required to run a simulation again.
 Note that if the simulation is run again after editing, it overrides the previous simulation results.
 While in edit mode, it is not possible to access previous results or to use the Auralizer.

-It is also possible to Duplicate an existing simulation instead of editing it by pressing the Duplicate button when prompted in the Edit window (see Edit Mode Picture above).
+It is also possible to Duplicate an existing simulation instead of editing it by selecting the Duplicate button when prompted in the Edit window (see Edit Mode Picture above).
 This creates a new simulation based on the selected simulation, adding " - Copy" to the end of its name.
 This Duplicate simulation will also include the change made in Edit Mode.

 Run status